8/14/2024

 Cameron Groom

 Certainly we have a very strong order book with antigens.
 There's no indication in my mind that that is in any way slowing down.
-So that continues to be a very strong segment of our revenues.
-And in terms of we do have a visibility on visibility of orders for most customers out a few quarters.
+So that continues to be the And, you know, in terms of we do have a visibility of orders for most customers out a few quarters.
 So that is strong.
 We don't publish sort of an order book number, but it is visible to us and certainly looks to be strong going into at least the first half of fiscal 2025.
-Jim, without providing express guidance and any qualitative comments you'd want to make about the antigen outlook.
+Jim, without providing express guidance, are there any qualitative comments you'd want to make about the antigen outlook?
 Oh, you're on mute, Jim.

 speaker

-Yeah, we certainly in the antigen business, especially we do get a lot of visibility to future orders because we don't typically stock a lot of inventory.
+Yeah, we certainly, in the antigen business especially, we do get a lot of visibility to future orders because we don't typically stock a lot of inventory in

 speaker